Best time to find cheap flights, 2% potential price drop

 What time of day is cheapest to fly?

 At the moment, flights in the evening are likely to offer the best value for money for your Malpensa trip.
-A flight at midday will more often than not be of higher cost.
+A flight in the afternoon will more often than not be of higher cost.